The best crypto margin trading exchanges:

 Here is a list of best leverage trading crypto platforms:

 They also offer up to $90 as a free joining bonus, which you can use for margin trading.
-The fees is one of the cheapest, and it is a no KYC exchange.
+The fee is one of the cheapest, and it is a no KYC exchange.
 However, in order to use a third-party service such as fiat trading, a user would need to get his KYC done on the platform.

 Bybit mobile app is something that you would be using most of the time for trading.
-The trading engine is blazing fast, and it is fastest growing margin trading crypto exchange.
+The trading engine is blazing fast, and it is the fastest-growing margin trading crypto exchange.
 You can learn more about Bybit in my detailed review of Bybit.